Skip to main content

 Step 1: Install the Keyban SDK

-In your project directory, run the following command to install the SDK and a library for handling errors:
+In your project directory, run the following command to install the SDK:

 Step 2: Set Up the Configuration